acadadev/rosrider_doc/07_DIAGRAM/README.md

 </div>

 The standard control mode uses a single-loop PID architecture augmented with predictive compensation terms.
-To improve tracking during dynamic maneuvers, the controller applies **velocity and acceleration feedforwards,** essentially supplying the energy needed for the motion profile before any error occurs.
+To improve tracking during dynamic maneuvers, the controller applies **velocity and acceleration feed forwards,** essentially supplying the energy needed for the motion profile before any error occurs.
 We also implemented a **physics-based Stribeck friction model** to counteract mechanical resistance like stiction and viscous drag.
 This effectively linearizes the motor response, ensuring the control loop is driving the load rather than just fighting against friction thresholds.